 Manual lymphatic drainage massage works by effectively removing stagnant fluids.
 It, therefore, helps to minimise the “puffy” appearance often associated with water retention, promoting the appearance of the body’s contours.

 In addition, lymphatic drainage massage techniques help to increase blood circulation and tissue regeneration, improving the appearance of the skin.
 Furthermore, lymphatic drainage massage minimises the appearance of cellulite by fluid build-up beneath the skin.

-To ensure the smoothest recovery from our body contouring procedures at the CREO Clinic, we are partnered with a specialist to provide lymphatic drainage massage as an additional aftercare treatment.
-Zee has extensive clinical knowledge and experience in the niche field of post-surgical lymphatic drainage massage.
+To ensure the smoothest recovery from our body contouring procedures at the CREO Clinic, we are partnered with specialists to provide lymphatic drainage massage as an additional aftercare treatment.
+They have extensive clinical knowledge and experience in the niche field of post-surgical lymphatic drainage massage.

-If you are a patient at the CREO Clinic, contact us today to schedule a consultation with Zee, and find out how lymphatic massage can be used to maximise the results of your body contouring procedure.
+If you are a patient at the CREO Clinic, contact us today to schedule a consultation with our massage therapists, and find out how lymphatic massage can be used to maximise the results of your body contouring procedure.